Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-container-start.markdown

 *Description:*

-Kill (stop) the specified container.
+This command stops (terminates) the specified container.

 *Input Example:*